What different kinds of diamond settings does BAUNAT offer?

 - These rings can be combined with other ring designs easily

 4. Bezel setting

-The bezel setting is a traditional, very labor-intensive goldsmith technique.
-The metal surrounds the diamonds on its sides and forms a frame around the stone.
-There is another precious metal strip (frame), which serves as a support for the diamond on the inner socket.
+The bezel setting is a traditional, very labour-intensive goldsmith technique.
+The metal surrounds the diamond and forms a frame around the stone.
+There is another precious metal strip (frame), which serves as a support for the diamond in the socket.
 The bezel is particularly well suited for round cut (brilliant) or oval diamonds.